ProjectWaves/coverage-map/README.md

 ## How to Run

 Run `python draw_map.py` from the directory holding `tl_2020_24510` and `baltimore_data.csv` or `Fixed_Broadband_Deployment_Data__December_2019.csv`.
 Note: The FCC data is HUGE and hasn't been saved in this repository.
 You can get it [here](https://opendata.fcc.gov/Wireline/Fixed-Broadband-Deployment-Data-December-2019/whue-6pnt).

+Also you'll need to make sure you're using `python 3` and run this to install things with `pip`.

+`pip install matplotlib, shapefile`